Mansudae Assembly Hall

 Facilities include a main meeting hall covering an area of 4300 sqm with 2,000 seats for parliament members as well as a simultaneous interpretation system in the hall which has the capacity of translating ten foreign languages at a time.

 The building is based on Soviet architectural influences with some Korean elements.

+The area surrounding the front facade of the building has also been used as a site for public gatherings and musical performances.
 On 9 September 2022, a concert was held in the grounds of Mansudae Assembly Hall commemorating the 74th Day of the Foundation of the Republic which was broadcast live on DPRK state television.